Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your ally is blessed with remarkable accuracy and grace, allowing them to hit shots that seem impossible.
-Select a creature within range.
-For the duration of this effect, their ranged basic attacks are made with advantage and their range is doubled.
-Additionally, they can make ranged basic attacks against any creature within range, as long as a path to them exists, ignoring line of sight and cover.
+The gods of death have granted your ally safe passage through their lands, allowing them to walk the line between life and death without harm.
+When you first cast this miracle, choose a creature within range and grant them this boon.
+For the duration of this effect, they cannot die and ignore all effects of exhaustion.
+While they have the death’s door status, they automatically pass any concentration skill checks, but suffer one stack of exhaustion when they do.
+If they are concentrating on a miracle, they must make a separate concentration skill check each time they lose life, which is resolved normally.

+When this effect ends, if they have at least 7 + their Prowess stacks of exhaustion, they must pass a difficulty 10 Prowess (Endurance) skill check or die.

-### Genesis of Wind
+### Curse of Twilight

 <div class="tight">